International Exports

 Where the exporter has strong assurances about the credibility of the buyer, and their ability to pay on time, they may ship goods without issuing any sort of negotiable instrument that states the buyer’s legal obligation to pay a certain amount at a certain date.
 Under this payment method ownership of the goods passes to the buyer before payment is made, subjecting exporters to the full risk of defaulted payment.
 Without any documentation or financial intermediaries involved, it can be very difficult to pursue payment claims in foreign countries.
 This method also poses significant financing risk, as few banks will be willing to finance a transaction where payment cannot be legally guaranteed.

-However, if you carried out all necessary research on the importing party, and can prove a strong track record of payment and a good international reputation, then this method of payment can provide you with a vital advantage over competing companies both locally and internationally.
+However, if you carry out all necessary research on the importing party, and can prove a strong track record of payment and a good international reputation, then this method of payment can provide you with a vital advantage over competing companies both locally and internationally.